-Whether it is panic selling, hiding out in cash, or trading frantically during bear markets, investors tend to make several mistakes that can hurt them long-term.
+Whether it is panic selling, hiding out in cash, or trading frantically during volatile markets, investors tend to make several mistakes that can hurt them long-term.
 Know how to spot—and avoid—the most common bad behaviors.

 These are some of the top mistakes investors typically make and my suggestions for what to do instead: